 I am an award winning self taught photographer and shoot digital.
 With the Mentor Series out of New York City, I have participated in workshops in Glacier National Park, Montana; in Arches and Canyon Lands National Parks in Utah; Savannah, Georgia and in Provence France and have attended local workshops and training programs.
 Today's photography is an ongoing educational experience.

-My work is on display and for sale at The Georgetown Art Gallery, 705 Front Street, Georgetown, Harvest Commons, 312 Commerce Lane, Pawleys Island SC; Art and Frame Gallery, Murrells Inlet, SC: and Low Country Gallery, Professional Drive, Pawleys Island, SC.
+My work is on display and for sale at The Georgetown Art Gallery, 705 Front Street, Georgetown, ; Art and Frame Galleries in Myrtle Beach and Murrells Inlet, SC: Seacoast Artists Gallery, Nevers Street, Market Common, Myrtle Beach: and Low Country Gallery, Professional Drive, Pawleys Island, SC.
 I have shown in the Seacoast Artist Guild Spring and Fall Art Shows, (Winning awards in four) Waccamaw Arts & Crafts Guild Spring And Fall Shows ( winning awards also), the Art Trail Gallery, Florence, SC; The Rice Museum, Front Street, Georgetown; several libraries, and a number of art shows.
-I was a selected artist in the Art Fields Festival in 2013, 2014, 2015, and 2016 and in Carolina's Got Art 2013.
-I am a member of the Carolinas' Nature Photography Association of Myrtle Beach, the Seacoast Artists Guild, the Waccamaw Arts and Crafts Guild and the Photographic Society of America..
+I was a selected artist in the Art Fields Festival in 2013, 2014, 2015, 2016 and 2017 and in Carolina's Got Art 2013.
+I am a member of the Carolinas' Nature Photography Association of Myrtle Beach, the Seacoast Artists Guild, the Waccamaw Arts and Crafts Guild, Myrtle Beach Camera Club, and the Photographic Society of America..